Terms and conditions of travel

-- Parents / Carers of children who have a statement of Special Educational Need, or Education, Health and Care Plan who are on dedicated SEN Transport must ensure.
-They are at home at pick up in the morning and for drop off in the afternoon, Transport crews are not allowed to leave the child without the appropriate handover.
+- Parents or carers of children who have a statement of Special Educational Need, or Education, Health and Care Plan who are on dedicated SEN Transport must ensure they are at home at pick up in the morning and for drop off in the afternoon.
+Transport crews are not allowed to leave the child without the appropriate handover.

 Terms of travel for paid-for place students

 - Please take note of any deadlines for the receipt of payment that may be advised to you and are available on the Paid-for school transport page.
 Failure to pay by the required date will result in the place being offered to another child.

 10. If you still require a paid-for place on transport following a failure to meet the payment, you will need to apply again online.
 You will re-join the waiting list which works on a first come, first served basis.

 If you have opted to pay by monthly Direct Debit, you must ensure you are able to pay all 8 payments.
-If payments are not kept up, your child’s place will be taken away and you will be required to pay the remaining period of the term that you have cancelled payments in (as per the Terms and Conditions).
+If payments are not kept up, your child’s place will be taken away and you will be required to pay the remaining period of the term that you have cancelled payments in.

-If you need more flexibility with transport e.g. only needed for the first 2 terms, then the alternative shorter payment methods are still available: termly or half termly and should be considered instead.
+If you need more flexibility with transport e.g. only needed for the first 2 terms, then the alternative shorter termly payment methods should be considered instead.

-If transport is offered, it is the parent’s / carer’s responsibility to ensure payment is made (or a Direct Debit set up) in advance of the period their child is travelling.
+If transport is offered, it is the parent’s or carer’s responsibility to ensure payment is made (or a Direct Debit set up) in advance of the period their child is travelling.
 Passes are not valid before the period chosen and paid for.

 11. Paid-for places are not guaranteed.
 This is because we may receive more applications than the number of seats that are available.
 Please note that in order to keep a paid-for place you must keep up to date with your payments.